-A reply email signature will employ a simpler design than your main external signature.
-Its purpose is to not be overpowering, but still supply relevant contact information for recipients.
+A reply email signature will employ a simpler design than your primary external signature.
+Its purpose is not to be overpowering but to supply recipients with relevant contact information.
 Other content such as promotional banners and social media icons are not often included.
-This is because they will have already appeared in the first email signature template.
+This is because they will already appear in the first email signature template.

 Below is an example of a standard corporate email signature.
 It would appear on the first email sent to a new recipient: